microsoft/jericho/docs/source/tutorial_quick.rst

                 print('Recognized Vocabulary Words', list(env.get_dictionary()))

 Note that most games recognize words up to a fixed length of 6 or 9 characters, so truncated words like 'northe' are functionally equivalent to 'northeast.'
+For more information see :doc:`dictionary`.

 Loading and Saving